CD3/libInterpolate/README.md

       - linear Delaunay triangles (https://en.wikipedia.org/wiki/Delaunay_triangulation)

 Most of these are pretty standard methods.
 The linear Delaunay triangles method uses Delaunay triangulation (using delfrrr's [`delanator-cpp`](https://github.com/delfrrr/delaunator-cpp) ) to generate a set of triangles connecting the interplated data.
-In the example below, there are four interpolation points, four set in the xy plane an form a square.
+In the example below, there are four interpolation points, four set in the xy plane and form a square.
 The fifth point sits above the center of the square.
 The resulting interpolation forms a pyramid.

 ![](./doc/figures/dalaunay-triangle-method/example.png)